mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 }
 ```

 We do add one more layer `orange` to the `background` value so that there is a solid color behind all the transparent values from the `linear-gradient`'s defined before it.
-The `move` animation will simply pull everything 'upwards' on the screen mean that only the y-position value is moving.
-The value of 50px for the second layer comes from having to initially move that layer to acheive the checkerboard effect.
+The `move` animation will simply pull everything 'upwards' on the screen by moving the y-position.
+The x value of 50px for the second layer comes from having to initially move that layer to acheive the checkerboard effect.
 The y value already started at 50px so it needs to move towards -350px to have the same net effect of moving updwards.
+The third solid color `orange` layer doesn't need any position properties specified since it will stay in place the entire time.

 <div class="animated-background"></div>